The Darwinian Revolution

 Chambers' book was exciting and imaginative but it contained many scientific inaccuracies and it provided no explanation for transmutation which would stand up in scientific terms; it was furiously condemned by both church and science, in chorus.
 This made no difference to its popularity: Chambers brought out successive new editions in which he adapted his theory to the criticisms that were expressed of it.

 So before the Origin of Species was published, evolution (as "transmutation") was a familiar idea to the intelligent reading public.
 It made sense if one looked at the fossils in the rocks.
 But the scientists had not been able to find a convincing explanation for it.
 However much he tidied up his details in the light of current scientific knowledge, Vestiges could never command the respect of the scientific community, because it offered no credible reason why evolution had taken place.
-The Church taught explicitly that the marvellous complexity of the living world was a proof of the existence and omnipotence of a divine designer.
+The Anglican Church taught explicitly that the marvellous complexity of the living world was the best possible proof of the existence and omnipotence of a divine designer.
 No evolutionary theory could be scientifically respectable, or could effectively challenge this doctrine, until a hypothesis could be found - it need only be a hypothesis - which could provide a possible scientific explanation for the complexity and diversity of nature and explain how living things, unaided by divine design, had become so perfectly adapted to their ways of life.

 Darwin had spent five years on an extended voyage as ship's naturalist on HMS Beagle , studying in particular the the animals, plants and geology of South America.
 What he had seen influenced him greatly: